backstage/backstage/plugins/catalog-backend/api-report.md

   ): Promise<boolean>;
 }

-// Warning: (ae-missing-release-tag) "inputError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function inputError(
   atLocation: LocationSpec,
   message: string,
 ): CatalogProcessorResult;

-// Warning: (ae-missing-release-tag) "location" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function location_2(
   newLocation: LocationSpec,
   optional?: boolean,
 ): CatalogProcessorResult;

-// Warning: (ae-missing-release-tag) "LocationAnalyzer" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type LocationAnalyzer = {
   analyzeLocation(